lucaswinningham/recipes/desserts/pumpkin_cinnamon_rolls.md

 - [ ] 6.
 After the dough has risen, punch it down and turn it out onto a lightly floured surface.
 Using a rolling pin, roll dough into a 11x15 inch rectangle.
 Spread the filling mixture onto the dough all the way to the edges.
 - [ ] 7.
 Gently roll the dough up from the long end to form a log.
 Using a sharp knife, cut the log into 1 inch rolls (about 12 total).
 Spray a 9x13 inch baking dish with cooking spray and add the rolls.
 Cover and allow to rise for 40 minutes.
 - [ ] 8.
 Bake at 350°F for 20-25 minutes.
 - [ ] 9.
-Prepare the frosting: n the bowl of a stand mixer fitted with the whisk attachment, combine the softened cream cheese, butter, powdered sugar, maple syrup and salt.
+Prepare the frosting: In the bowl of a stand mixer fitted with the whisk attachment, combine the softened cream cheese, butter, powdered sugar, maple syrup and salt.
 Whisk until creamy and smooth.
 - [ ] 10.
 Spread frosting over the warm cinnamon rolls.